rhurst11/Fintech_Module_14_Challenge/README.md

 ![alt text](https://github.com/rhurst11/Fintech_Module_14_Challenge/blob/main/Starter_Code/Resources/A10.png)

+## Conclusions of tuned SVC Model With Best Results (Question 2)

+Interestingly, the majority of the changes I made in SMA window size impacted the strategy returns to a negligible degree. however, this was not always the case, especially when training duration was increased.
+The models that generated the best returns had training windows of between 50-80% of the entire dataset used for both training and testing.

+Models A2, A3, A6, AND A7 generate nearly-identical returns.
+They all follow a training window of at least 24 months, most are closer to 30-45 (all of this info is present up above in detail)

+It seems that more trading indicators would be needed to generate any real deviation from the trend in strategy returns, regardless of SMA window size.

 ## Classifer Change: Logistic Regression

 #### Model with 4 day SMA and 100 day SMA, 3 month training offset  (LogA1) (Original Training Data)